Asayelalhu/Restaurant-Management/README.md

 - **Customer Allergies**: Customers are prompted about allergies to ensure safe food selection.
 - **Persistent Data Storage**: Customer information is stored in `cusDataFile.txt` for login and registration purposes.

+#### Object-Oriented Design
+- **Classes**: The system is structured into classes such as 'Admin', Customer, Menu, Dish, and Bill, each encapsulating specific functionalities and data related to its role.

+- **Inheritance and Composition**: Classes like Admin and Customer inherit from a base User class, promoting code reuse and maintaining a consistent user interface.

+- **Encapsulation**: Data members of classes are private, accessible through public methods, ensuring data integrity and modularity.
 #### Usage
 1. **Setup:**
    - Compile: `javac Main.java`